 - Spend 10 minutes in nature

-Depression is not an easy disease to overcome, but it is absolutely possible to take control of it.
-If you are feeling depressed, have an honest conversation with a trusted health care professional on what your next step should be and what treatment options are most appropriate for you.
+Depression is not an easy condition to overcome, but it is absolutely possible to take control of it.
+If you are feeling depressed, have an honest conversation with a trusted health care professional to discuss what your next steps should be and what treatment options are most appropriate for you.